KDE/documentation-develop-kde-org/content/hig/layout/units.md

 Purpose
 -------

-This pages gives an overview about different units used in Plasma and applications using KDE frameworks.
+This pages gives an overview about different units used in Kirigami and applications using KDE frameworks.

 Pixel